josemguerra/quiz-app/README.md

 - ### Contact form

   - Name, email and textarea inputs have been tested and are working as expected.
-Validating thar user inputs are correct.
+Validating that user inputs are correct.

 - ### HTML and CSS